spackows/CASCON-2024_NL-interfaces/README.md

 <img src="images/thumb_06_ethics.png" width="300" alt="Thumbnail image of slides" />
 </td>
 <td valign="top">
-<p>There are ethical considerations for designing user interfaces or any kind.
+<p>There are ethical considerations for designing user interfaces of any kind.
 And there are many ethical considerations for using large language models.
 When creating NL interfaces, we must consider both of those types of ethical issues <i>as well as</i> additional ethical concerns unique to NL interfaces.</p>
 <p>Download: <a href="slides/06_ethics.pdf">Slides</a></p>
 </td>
 </tr>